EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 ![DevSecOpsDadAttack!](/assets/img/Meeting2050/NinjaCat.png)
-This week's seven briefs produced **28 KQL candidates** across a second SharePoint RCE wave (CVE-2026-58644), the WordPress core RCE (CVE-2026-63030) and its web-shell aftermath, ACR Stealer riding ClickFix lures into browser credential stores, BitLocker turned into an extortion tool against office print infrastructure, WebDAV remote paths used to launch execution, a Check Point SmartConsole authentication bypass (CVE-2026-16232) that ran Friday through Sunday, Teams external-guest social engineering, Microsoft's Q2 2026 email threat landscape and its machine-speed M365 attack chains, and — the one this week is about — **Project CAV3RN storing its command-and-control traffic inside Outlook calendar events**.

-Last week's theme was *absence*: the sign-in that never happened, the author who was never there.
-The detections won by demanding a corroborating record the attacker couldn't forge.
+There is a meeting on your calendar for **13 May 2050**.
+Nobody will ever attend it.
+Nobody has ever scrolled there — a quarter-century out, in a fixed one-hour window between 22:00 and 23:00 UTC, parked in the most-synced, least-read database in your tenant.

+That meeting is a command-and-control channel.
-This week the attacker solved that problem in the most annoying way possible. **They stopped bringing infrastructure.**

-There is no C2 domain to block, because the C2 is `graph.microsoft.com`.
+This week the attacker solved the detection problem in the most annoying way possible. **They stopped bringing infrastructure.** There is no C2 domain to block, because the C2 is `graph.microsoft.com`.
 There is no beacon on the wire to fingerprint, because the beacon is an OAuth token request to `login.microsoftonline.com`.
 There is no encryptor to signature, because the encryptor is `manage-bde.exe` and Microsoft signed it.
 There is no rogue admin console, because the console is your firewall's.
 Every artifact this week belongs to *you*.

-And the best of them — the one that made me put down the coffee — hid its dead drop in the single most-ignored data store in the enterprise: a calendar, in a one-hour window, **on 13 May 2050**.
-Twenty-four years out.
-Nobody scrolls there.
-Nobody has ever scrolled there.
-It is the most-synced, least-read database in your tenant.
+That thread ran through all seven of this week's briefs and their **28 KQL candidates** — a second SharePoint RCE wave (CVE-2026-58644), the WordPress core RCE (CVE-2026-63030) and its web-shell aftermath, ACR Stealer riding ClickFix lures into browser credential stores, BitLocker turned into an extortion tool against office print infrastructure, WebDAV remote paths used to launch execution, a Check Point SmartConsole authentication bypass (CVE-2026-16232) that ran Friday through Sunday, Teams external-guest social engineering, and Microsoft's Q2 2026 email threat landscape with its machine-speed M365 attack chains.
+But the one that made me put down the coffee was **Project CAV3RN storing its command-and-control traffic inside Outlook calendar events**.

+Last week's theme was *absence*: the sign-in that never happened, the author who was never there.
+The detections won by demanding a corroborating record the attacker couldn't forge.
+This week there is no absence to point at.
+Every record is present, legitimate, and signed.

 So this week's KQL of the Week is the CAV3RN calendar channel, told in three queries and one correction the briefs got wrong.
 Act I hunts the **dead drop** from inside the mailbox tenant.
 Act II hunts the **infected host**, which — and this is the part that matters — is almost never the same organization.
 The honorable mention hunts the fallback channel, where the attacker encodes their config into things that look exactly like IPv6 addresses and are not addresses at all.